 With the direction clear, the journey still may not be.
 Work with the team to design the roadmap to help you get there.

 Give people time, away from the day to day, to consider how they will play their part in achieving the vision.
-You may want to start from the vision and work backward (right to left).
+You may want to start from the vision and work backwards (right to left).
 This can make it easier to understand the steps, as it may be too difficult to envisage getting from your current state to your future one.

 Fifth Sigma – Focus on people over technical solutions, by a large margin